 The manufacturer (KENGO) has not listed any specific targets of the product.

 Testing results for the stove are summarized and can be downloaded from the Clean Cooking Catalog.

-Kammen, D.M., Research, Development and Commercialization of the Kenya Ceramic Jiko and Other Improved Biomass Stoves in Africa [Internet].
-Berkeley (CA): University of California; 2011 [cited 2015 Jun 15].
+Kammen, D.M., Research, Development and Commercialization of the Kenya Ceramic Jiko and Other Improved Biomass Stoves in Africa, Berkeley (CA): University of California; 2011.

-Hyman E.L., The Experience with Improved Charcoal and Wood Stoves for Households and Institutions in Kenya [Internet].
-1985 Dec 19 [cited 2015 Jun 16].
+Hyman E.L.
+(1985).
+The Experience with Improved Charcoal and Wood Stoves for Households and Institutions in Kenya, USAID, 1985 Dec 19.

-About 1,000 additional aritcles on cookstoves in Kenya.
+About 1,000 additional articles on cookstoves in Kenya.

 Compliance with regulations